 See and Saw

 This was far more than a nursery rhyme - it was misrepresentation of Keynesian Economics.
 It encapsulated a cultural belief I was having instilled in me.
 Ours was a busy household with people coming in and out with papers, bags and instruments and tools.
 We were taught by example that working hard led to good results.
 More significantly, we learnt that success was about more than money.
-I grew to understand that wealth in the mind is more important than that in the bank.
-I am not linking money with success.
+I grew to understand that wealth in the mind is more important than money in the bank.
+I don't link money to success.
 We were neither rich nor poor in financial terms but we were that cliché - a happy family.
 Our happiness was about laughter with language, music, poetry, crafts, relationships and an outdoor life.
-I don't actually know what my families examination results are....

-Teachers pay was massively cut across the board - my father remembers a phrase at the time, "We are all in it together".
-Hmm...
+My father remembers his salary was massively and he recalls a phrase used at the time, "We are all in it together".
+Hmm...heard that recently?

 As another set of financial constraints bear down on our Government public services and large workforces are viewed as places to save money.
-George, our New Master is thinking, "cut the finance, cut the workforce and hope the fewer work hard enough to maintain production" and then Michael Gove leaps in Education adding, "And if we pay by results they will work even harder and we will get a more efficient system".
+Now another George, our Chancellor is thinking, "cut the finance, cut the workforce and hope the fewer work hard enough to maintain production" and then Michael Gove leaps in Education adding, "And if we pay by results they will work even harder and we will get a more efficient system".
 They cheer, "Quad et Demonstrandum" and segway into,

 "See-Saw Marjory Daw